Open Educational Resources: Home

 Why Adopt OER for your courses?

-You probably already customize your students' reading lists, combining articles available through the library, purchased textbooks, course reserves, and other resources.
+You probably already customize your students' reading lists, combining articles available through the library, purchased textbooks, and other resources.
 Using open educational resources means that you can worry less about copyright (open licensed work is meant to be used and reused!) and access limitations (open means accessible!) -- especially with online instruction and Blackboard.

 Textbooks are more expensive than ever.
 The College Board estimates that the average cost of required texts for full-time students in 2014-2015 was over $1,200.
 Faced with these costs on top of dramatic increases in tuition and other expenses, many students choose not to purchase required textbooks, even if their learning suffers as a result.
 For other students, textbook costs increase their eventual student debt load.